-Before delving into what individual employees should focus on in the coming year, understand the goals of your company at large.
-This will give you and your reports a starting point for setting meaningful, focused employee goals in line with the mission of your business.
+Before delving into what individual employees should focus on, it’s essential to understand the larger organizational goals.
+Communicating company goals to your employees is a starting point for setting measurable, attainable employee performance goals that align with the mission of your business.

 Don’t set — or allow your employees to set — goals they can’t hit.
 If an objective is beyond your employee’s skillset or simply too ambitious, nix or adjust it.
 Tough-to-reach goals aren’t bad, but those that are too high can burn out your employees or make them feel defeated.
 Use an employee’s past performance to gauge appropriate goals.